rusty1s/RSContactGrid/README.md

 `RSContactGrid` is a datastructure for holding elements that can be addressed by coordinates `x` and `y` implemented in Swift 2.0.
 Actual there are four different grid types to choose from (triangular, square, rotated square and hexagonal).

 `RSContactGrid` also implements a collision detection for all those four different grid types.
 It detects the elements in the grid which are overlayed by any polygon defined over a finite sequence of `CGPoint`.
-The images below showcases the different grid types and the collision detection.
+The images below showcase the different grid types and the collision detection:

 ![alt Triangular grid](triangular-grid.png)
 ![alt Square grid](square-grid.png)